crunchysteve/peer-to-peer-dns-overlay/README.md

 ## Aims
 The aim of this whitepaper is to
- - inspire the development of the necessary protocols and overlays to hide complexx peer-to-peer hash addresses from the end user, making peer-to-peer networks more accessible and as easy to use as web1 was.
+ - inspire the development of the necessary protocols and overlays to hide complex peer-to-peer hash addresses from the end user, making peer-to-peer networks more accessible and as easy to use as web1 was.
  - create a relatively malleable model for creation and conflict resolution for PDNs and the PDNS that allows forms like,
    - using a PDN with or without a user handle as a subdomain (eg word.people.bag.puddle or fred.word.people.bag.puddle)